LDFR-dev/ezns/README.md

-# EZNS - TCP Port Scanner 🚀
+# ezns - TCP Port Scanner 🚀

 Welcome to **EZNS**!
 This is a simple and efficient TCP port scanner written in C. It's a great tool for network exploration and security auditing. 🧙‍♂️